-These are exercises that focus on the core muscles.
+These are exercises that focus solely on the core muscles.
 They include abdominal, back and pelvic muscles.
 Gymnastic exercises are very intense and require you to have a lot of core strength in order to easily maneuver the gymnastic bars.
-A strong core is essential to maintain balance when using gymnastic bars and is helps reduce injuries.
+A strong core is essential to maintain balance when using gymnastic bars and helps in reducing injuries.

 You can dangle on the bar and lift your leg to the bar; it can be bend or keep your legs straight This will help your shoulder muscles and help your grip on the gymnastic bar.
 You can do up to 3 sets of 15 each.

 You can also try hip lifts in a front support position grip the bar and gently over the bars lean your shoulders while you lift you your hips to the highest position that you can.
 Then move your thighs towards the bar while keeping your feet towards the ground.
 You can then slowly return to forward-facing support; this can be done for 3 sets of up to 20 each.

 - They prevent back, spine and body injuries

 - Core exercises are good for generating strength and power.

 - Core exercises provide the necessary stability for the rest of the body.